ComplyLight/server/README.md

 ## CDS-Confidence-Threshold: <number> (default: 0.0)

-The CDS-Confidence-Threshold header can be used to specific a new minimum threshold value used to determin what constitutes an applicable sensitivity rule.
-Rules may use any arbitrary confidence values, though the default rules use 0.0 <= x <= 1.0.
+The CDS-Confidence-Threshold header can be used to specify a new minimum threshold value used to determine what constitutes an applicable binding.
+Bindings may use any arbitrary confidence values, though the default bindings use 0.0 <= x <= 1.0.
 So if you want to change this value from the default, try a value greater than 0.0 but less than 1.0.
-Overly high values will prevent _any_ rule from matching.
+Overly high values will prevent _any_ binding from matching.

 ## "CDS-Redaction-Enabled": true | <any> (default: true)

 By default, the engine will automatically redact any resources labeled as sensitive.
 You may disable this behavior if, for example, you would to see what the engine considered sensitive for a given set of inputs, but do _not_ want it to actually redact those resources.

-## License

-Apache 2.0

 ## Attribution